bchh325/trading-site/README.md

 services offered by AWS.

-Below I try to detail all of my tasks as much as possible to show how both the back-end and front-end interacts.
+Below I try to detail all of my tasks as much as possible to show how both the back-end and front-end interacts, as well as what optimizations I try to implement to make things easier for me as a developer and to improve the experience of the user (such as dealing with load times from subsequent API calls).

 Optionally, a goal would be to have mimic trading functionality if the time permits.